CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 If you browse the site at https://localhost:11608 (or whatever port your computer reports) you should be able to see the site running.

 # 2. Create the Database Container

-Slides - Before we start the next stages we will look at the following concepts

-- What is a container?
-    - Virtual machine vs Docker container
-    - Components of a container
-    - Docker container vs. Docker image
-    - Describe Dockerfile

-### 2.1 Create a container for the database server

-Here we will create a container for the database and run the site against this database.
-Create a folder called UmbDock in the root folder of this project.

-Create a blank file in the UmbDock folder called Dockerfile.
-This will define the database container, and also describe the configuration we will use with that database container.

-*Note : the case of the file is important - it needs to be called Dockerfile with no extension*

-In that file we will define the image we will use, and the ports we will use.

-todo : Update this

-    FROM mcr.microsoft.com/azure-sql-edge:1.0.4

-    ENV ACCEPT_EULA=Y
-    ENV SA_PASSWORD=SQL_password123

-    USER root

-    RUN mkdir /var/opt/sqlserver

-    RUN chown mssql /var/opt/sqlserver

-    ENV MSSQL_BACKUP_DIR="/var/opt/sqlserver"
-    ENV MSSQL_DATA_DIR="/var/opt/sqlserver"
-    ENV MSSQL_LOG_DIR="/var/opt/sqlserver"

-    EXPOSE 1433/tcp

-    COPY setup.sql /
-    COPY startup.sh /

-    COPY Umbraco.mdf /var/opt/sqlserver
-    COPY Umbraco_log.ldf /var/opt/sqlserver

-    ENTRYPOINT [ "/bin/bash", "startup.sh" ]
-    CMD [ "/opt/mssql/bin/sqlservr" ]

-*Note : We are use Azure SQL Edge here as a database container in case there is anyone using a Macbook with an M1 chip as these run on the Arm architecture.*

-Once the Dockerfiles is created, we also need to copy the Umbraco database to the UmbData folder.
-There are 2 files that need to be copied into the root of the UmbData folder.

-- /UmbDock/umbraco/Data/Umbraco.mdf
-- /UmbDock/umbraco/Data/Umbraco_log.ldf

-There are 2 other files created in this repository which we need to copy into the UmbData folder.

-- /Files/UmbData/setup.sql
-- /Files/UmbData/startup.sh

-Finally,in the UmbDock projet edit the appsettings.Development.json file so that the Umbraco site can connet to the database in the container rather than the local file version.

-    "ConnectionStrings": {
-        "umbracoDbDSN": "Server=localhost;Database=UmbracoDb;User Id=sa;Password=SQL_password123;", "umbracoDbDSN_ProviderName": "Microsoft.Data.SqlClient"
-    }

-Todo : correct DNS

 ## 2.2 Build the database image and run the database container